astoff/isearch-mb/README.md

 - <kbd>M-></kbd>: `isearch-end-of-buffer`
 - <kbd>M-%</kbd>: `isearch-query-replace`
 - <kbd>C-M-%</kbd>: `isearch-query-replace-regexp`
-- <kbd>M-s</kbd> prefix: similar to standard Isearch
+- <kbd>M-s</kbd> prefix: similar to standard isearch

-Everything else works as in a plain minibuffer, e.g. <kbd>RET</kbd>
+Everything else works as in a plain minibuffer.
+For instance,
-ends the search normally and <kbd>C-g</kbd> cancels it.
+<kbd>RET</kbd> ends the search normally and <kbd>C-g</kbd> cancels it.

 Some customization ideas
 ------------------------

-Isearch provides a myriad of customization options, and most of them make just as much sense in Isearch-Mb mode.
-The following are some uncontroversial settings that would make sense for most people:
+isearch provides a myriad of customization options, and most of them make just as much sense when using isearch-mb.
+The following are some uncontroversial improvements of the defaults:

 ``` elisp
 (setq-default